2 arrested in Chicago after chase that began in North Riverside

 After the four bailed out of the car, it rolled into another vehicle.

-"All you heard was the helicopters and then sires and boom!
+"All you heard was the helicopters and then sirens and boom!
 Come out, they just ran.
 Didn't say anything, just scattered," Giles said.

 North Riverside police said the chase began at North Riverside Mall Monday afternoon, when officers attempted to stop a black Acura for a traffic violation.
 As the vehicle took off, police ran the license plate and discovered the vehicle had been stolen in the 900-block of South Elmwood in Oak Park.